 Read more…

 When we talk about the user’s perception of time, we mean psychological time, or brain time.
 This time is of interest to psychologists, neuroscientists and odd individuals like me.
-Objective time is dealt with by technical means, and those means have limits — whether financial, technical or otherwise — that become insurmountable at some point.
+Objective time is dealt with by technical means, and those means have limits that become insurmountable at some point.
+As web developers, we should aim to deliver fast and reliable web services to make users feel comfortable.
+We can use technological means to control the objective performance of a website.
+However, technology and resources eventually hit a limit, at which point it becomes difficult to change objective performance.
+Then, we have to aim to exploit what psychology and neuroscience tell us.

 Read more…

-For this reason, I will not provide you, the reader, with a structured answer to the question of how to make a website faster.
-Instead, I aim to provide you with the reasons and theories for why things function in certain way.
-I will use examples that are observable in the offline world and, using principles of psychology, research and analysis in psychophysics and neuroscience, I will try to answer some “Why?” questions.
+In this article, Denys Mishunov aims to provide you with the reasons and theories for why things function in certain way.
+He will use examples that are observable in the offline world and, using principles of psychology, research and analysis in psychophysics and neuroscience, he will try to answer some “Why?” questions.
+Denys will also cover psychological aspects of some practical cases, like performance optimization of an existing project, how to deal with the better performance of a competitor’s website and how to make users barely notice any waiting for your services.

 Read more…